Aldo Carrascoso: Background

-Carrascoso was born and raised in the San Juan of Manila, Philippines.
+Carrascoso was born and raised in San Juan in Metro Manila.
 His father was an engineer and a general manager of Manila International Airport, causing Carrascoso to be exposed to technology from a young age.

 He attended primary and secondary education at De La Salle, and completed his undergraduate studies at the Ateneo De Manila University, where he received a BS in Psychology.
 He then went on to earn an MBA from Babson College.

 Carrascoso's mother Lily died of breast cancer in 1993.
 His frustration with the available diagnostic and treatment options was a major factor which later motivated him to enter the field of cancer treatment research.
 After another relative was diagnosed with cancer in 2016, Carrascoso participated in a trial to determine why genomic sequencing was unable to detect cancer within his family, where he met future InterVenn co-founder Carolyn Bertozzi.

 When Carrascoso learned that analysis of the data from the sample would take 12 months, he became determined to develop a method to analyze samples using machine learning and artificial intelligence, eventually leading to the founding of InterVenn Biosciences.